kakaa2993/Coffee-and-Wifi/README.md

 - <a href="https://palletsprojects.com/p/jinja/">Jinja2</a> for the Templating.

 ## Run the website:
-Normal web servers can't run Python applications, so a special type of the server was used(Web Server Gateway Interfase 'WSGI') to run python applications.
+Regular web servers can't run Python applications, so a special type of server was used(Web Server Gateway Interface 'WSGI') to run Python applications.

-The most popular: ``gunicorn``( run on Linux only!!!)
+The most popular: <a href="http://www.gunicorn.org/">gunicorn</a> ( run on Linux only!!!)

-To run the website:
+### To run the website:

 1 - install the requirements by ``pip install requirements.txt``.

 2 - run ``gunicorn main:app``.

-note: You must be in the same directory of the ``main.py`` file to run the previous command.
+Note: You must be in the same directory of the ``main.py`` file to run the previous command.